 - Divide - Divide shapes by separating overlapping and non-overlapping parts.

 When combining shapes with the boolean operators, the user may choose between destructive or non-destructive combination modes.
-In destructive combination mode, the selected objects are deleted and replaced by a single object with a shape resulting from the composition.
+In destructive combination mode, the selected objects are replaced by a single object with a shape resulting from the composition.
 The original shapes and paths cannot be changed, unless the whole operation is undone (using the Undo command).

-To combine shapes using destructive operations, select the objects whose shapes must be combined.
-It is important to note that for some of the combination modes the selection order matters.
+To combine shapes using destructive operations, select the objects whose shapes are to be combined.
+It is important to note that for some of the combination modes, the selection order is important.
 Select one of the shape composition commands from the Object - Combine menu.
-The selected objects are removed and replaced with a single object containing the resulting shape.
+The selected objects are removed and replaced with objects containing the resulting shapes.

 In non-destructive mode, a new shape is created that will contain all the selected shapes and paths.
-This new shape is a Composite Shape and its result is a composition of its member shapes.
-The member shapes can be selected and edited using the Shape selector tool from the toolbox.
+This new shape is a Composite Shape, and its result is a composition of its member shapes.
+The member shapes remain editable, can be selected and edited using the Shape selector mode of the Pointer tool.
 The non-destructive Composite Shape mode has the advantage that the original shapes are retained and can be modified, saved as styles and presets, or replaced at any time.

-To combine shapes in a non-destructive mode, select the objects whose shapes will be combined, considering that the object order matters.
+To combine shapes in a non-destructive mode, select the objects whose shapes are to be combined, considering that the object order matters.
 Select one of the operations in the Object - Composite menu.
 The selected objects are removed and replaced with a single object having the composite shape.
 The members of this composite shape can be edited and modified at any time.

-A second non-destructive shape combination mode is to use object groups and adjust the group by selecting one of the composition operations from the Object - Composite menu.
+A second non-destructive shape combination mode is to use groups of objects, and select a group composition mode from the Object - Composite menu.
 When a group of multiple objects is selected, applying a non-destructive shape composition will result in the creation of a single virtual object inside the group, with the style picked from the first object of the group, and a shape resulting from the combination of the grouped shapes.